-Check out DC Public Library's picks for November!
-Be sure to grab a library card to check out these books.
+Check out DC Public Library's picks for the Book of the Month.
+Click the month tab to browse through their title choices.
+Be sure to grab a library card and check out these books through the links below.
 Digital and physical copies are available.

 Share your thoughts with us on social media using #WizardsBookOfTheMonth and tag @JrWizards & @DCPL on Twitter or @dcpubliclibrary on IG.

 Learn more information about DCPL's Book of the Month here.